STAMP-project/pitest-descartes/README.md

     Light pink show lack of line coverage, dark pink shows lack of mutation coverage.
 Descartes also provides two new reporting extensions:
   - a general reporting extension supporting JSON files.
 It works also with **Gregor**, the default mutation engine for PIT.
 To use just set `JSON` as report format for PIT.
-  - a reporting extension desgined for Descartes that generates a JSON file with information about pseudo and partially tested methods.
+  - a reporting extension designed for Descartes that generates a JSON file with information about pseudo and partially tested methods.
 To use just set `METHOD` as report format for PIT.
+  - Descartes can generate a human readable report containing only the list of methods with testing issues by using the `ISSUES` format.

 ## Running Descartes on your project

+Stable releases of Descartes are available from Maven Central.

-### Installing Descartes
+### Installing and building from source
-First compile and install Descartes in the local Apache Maven repository.

 In a terminal clone the repository:
 ```